What are the IRP International Fellowships in Journalism?

 Does the program cover IRP fellows’ travel?

-The IRP purchases airfare to and from the fellow's destination.
-In most cases, internal transportation during the fellowship must be arranged by the fellow; domestic travel is a common expense included in the budget.
-In the case of the AIDS/TB fellowship, IRP will arrange some travel to and from the conference.
+The IRP purchases airfare to and from the fellow’s destination.
+All internal transportation during the fellowship must be arranged by the fellow; domestic travel is a common expense included in the budget.

 Are former IRP fellows allowed to apply for a second fellowship?